Is being average enough?

 The market can sustain only a limited number of freelancers.
 And as the crisis strikes, the number diminishes.
 So the competition grows, and those ahead get further ahead, while the ones falling behind fall back and stay where they were.

 Only the best have time and means to grow.
-If you are average, then you have enough money to live on and pay your bills and provide for your family.
+If you are average, then you have enough money to live on, pay your bills and provide for your family.
 But your future is not certain.
 You don´t get enough money to pay for your education.
 You don´t have spare time for your marketing or extra money to pay for your marketing.
 To provide for the future, you must grow; in the online world, you must be seen.

 Imagine you´re a baker.
 Your cakes are delicious, and you sell them for their deserved price.
 But you have to constantly improve to come up with new recipes.
 And for that, you need time.
 You have to experiment, study, travel, and find inspiration.
 You have to constantly look for ways to be unique.
 Thus, you need to charge more for the cakes you already sell because you need money to pay for the time you spend on the new recipes, the travel and courses, and the ingredients.

 It works in every industry.
 You must have time to try new things, develop new ideas, constantly improve, and stay ahead of your competition.
 If the money you get pays only for your bills and you have nothing extra and no extra time, you will never have time to improve.
-And you will fall in the gray zone of the average.
+And you will fall in the grey zone of the average.
 So our baker has to charge the customers for his cakes, not only what the actual cakes are worth.
 He has to charge them for the time and ingredients spent on improving the recipes and inventing new ones.

 You must advertise your business on social media and build your brand and voice.
 You must create a perfect website and indulge in email and content marketing.
 To write a blog, make a vlog, or produce videos.
 It may not be the best idea to do it all.
 Refrain from overreaching yourself.
 Choose only some channels.
 Not even the best have more than 24 hours a day.